rytuph/3005project/README.md

 Ensured trainers are not double-booked and respects their available hours.
 Includes password hashing and session management for enhanced security.
 Hides password while typing for enhanced security.
+Registering for classes/personal training automatically sends a payment.